 Traditional TV broadcasting is confined to a TV set.
 Although several cable and satellite networks have embraced multi-screen viewing options, they are not as elaborate as IPTV.

 Multi-screen, however, does not only refer to watching IPTV on multiple devices.
-Sometimes, it means splitting the screen of the same device and watching multiple streams simultaneously.
+Sometimes, it means splitting the screen of the same device and watching various streams simultaneously.
 For instance, many IPTV services let you watch up to 4 (or more) TV channels simultaneously by splitting the screen.

 Setting Up IPTV at Home: Requirements and Basic Setup Guide